CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 nextflow run /Path_on_scratch/What_the_Phage/phage.nf --help
 ```

-or pull yoour Nextflow pipeline from DockerHub:
+or pull your Nextflow pipeline from DockerHub:

 ```
 nextflow run replikation/What_the_Phage --help